 Beyond fitness, The Phoenix offers a supportive and safe environment for people who are trying to restart their lives.
 They also offer social events to help their members form healthy relationships with other people in the recovery community.

-These are the kinds of places and communities you need to seek out to make your sobriety stick.
+These are the kinds of places and communities that can make or break a person’s recovery prospects.

 So if you’re serious about sobriety, consider incorporating exercise into your daily routine.
 It’s not a magic bullet solution but it can be a wonderful starting point- a foundation to build your new, sober life on.